 The recent developments, such as P2P Lending or the hype of ICO tokens, make look like cloud mining a trivial investment, especially when the alternatives are much safer.

-As I already mentioned above, cloud mining shouldn’t be considered as a safe and stable investment.
+As I already mentioned above, cloud mining shouldn’t be considered a safe and stable investment.
 The payouts are fluctuating and the likelihood to reach the ROI is nearly impossible.
 A better alternative, lending crypto or investing in dividend-paying tokens may be a better choice.

-To sum up, cloud mining isn’t really worth nowadays.
-Not only because of the regressing revenue but also the probability of losing the savings due to exit scam.
+To sum up, cloud mining isn’t really worth it nowadays.
+Not only because of the regressing revenue but also the probability of losing the savings due to an exit scam.
 The days of the gold rush using Cloud Mining where people made a decent profit on various cloud mining sites have been long gone.
 Today, you might be already better with donating your crypto to a charity instead of putting them all into clod mining.